-If you need more information about action plan orders please contact us via the online enquiry form available from the Contact us panel located at the top-right of this page.
+If you need more information about action plan orders you can contact us online.

 A supervision order issued by a court is a more demanding sentence which can involve a range of requirements including drug treatment, residence requirements and curfews.
 The order may also involve reparation work and can last for a period of up to three years.

 If you need more information about supervision orders you can contact us online.